Mjz86/C_colon/README.md

 6. easy to use package management with abi stability.
 7. safe with rare  borrowing errors.
 8. fast enough application logic.
 9.  elegant parallel programming with safety and structured concurrency.
-10. multi paradigm.
+10. easy errors.
-11. easy errors.
+11. exception safety: with the unique and fast with result like speeds exception system,  and the integrated contact system,  developers can do fast and easy at once.
-12. exception safety: with the unique and fast with result like speeds exception system,  and the integrated contact system,  developers can do fast and easy at once.
+12. value and data oriented code .